-The boot is well padded in the mid portion and it is cut a little bit higher with a really good cushion up top to really hug the foot and be comfortable for a long run.
+The boot is well padded in the mid-portion and it is cut a little bit higher with a really good cushion up top to really hug the foot and be comfortable for a long run.

-This feature allows the big toe to stay straight and stay properly aligned which is going to give you a little bit more comfort and more rooms for your toes to splay.
+This feature allows the big toe to stay straight and stay properly aligned which is going to give you a little bit more comfort and more room for your toes to splay.
 It’s also designed to promote a more neutral stride.

 Other features on the upper include a gaiter trap attachment and a ring on the front which makes the Lona Peak certainly compatible with Altra trail gaiters.
 The gaiters are not included and are sold separately.